-All children with Asthma will have an HCP.
-These pupils are encouraged to carry and take responsibility for their own Salbutamol inhaler; if this is not appropriate the First Aid and Medical Room will hold one for them.
-Woldingham School holds spare Salbutamol Inhalers for emergency situations such as in the event of a pupil forgetting an inhaler and to take on fixtures, however, these can only be used on pupils with a diagnosis of Asthma and written consent from parents/guardian/carer.
-The emergency inhalers should only be administered by the College Nurse/ Advanced first aiders.
+All children with asthma will have an HCP.
+These students are encouraged to carry and take responsibility for their own Salbutamol inhaler; if this is not appropriate the Health Centre will hold one for them.
+Woldingham School holds spare Salbutamol inhalers for emergency situations such as in the event of a student forgetting an inhaler and to take on fixtures, however, these can only be used on students with a diagnosis of asthma and written consent from parents/guardian/carer.
+The emergency inhalers should only be administered by the School Nurse/ advanced first aiders.